|

 Additional mail headers

-For mail addresses a subject may be given by appending "?Subject=" and a text to
+For mail addresses a subject may be given by appending "?Subject=" and a text to the address line:

 Additional headers like "Cc=" can be appended as well, separated by the character '&'.
 Example: